 6. Take a full-length GRE practice test

-Take a full-length GRE practice test to find out your current Quant and verbal score.
+Take a full-length GRE to practise test to find out your current Quant and verbal score.
 A full-length practice test does not only show your score but also your week and well-performed areas.
 The result will help you to plan and schedule your study plan, and the practice test will familiarize you with the GRE format and timing.
 You can visit ETS, Magoosh, or Kaplan for a free practice test to check your GRE score.

-7. Utilize internet
+7. Utilize the internet